-Every iPhone we sell comes with all its original accessories and is in either its original Apple packaging or very high quality replacement white or brown plain packaging.
+Every iPhone we sell comes with all its original accessories and is in either its original Apple packaging or very high-quality replacement white or brown plain packaging.
 All original documentation is also present apart from the manufacturer’s warranty.
-The warranty has been replaced with a 90 day GO Wholesale warranty, so in the very unlikely event that one of our iPhones is faulty or not as described, it can be returned for a replacement or a no-questions-asked refund.
+The warranty has been replaced with a GO Wholesale warranty, so in the very unlikely event that one of the phones bought through our platform is faulty or not as described, it can be returned for a replacement or a no-questions-asked refund.

 A Note On Accessories

 Last year, Apple announced that its latest phone, the iPhone 12, would ship without chargers or Lightning EarPods to cut down on their environmental impact.
 The company plans to gradually phase out accessories from all its phones going forwards.

 All the phones we sell at GO Wholesale come with accessories, meaning you’ll be able to offer your customers more bang for their buck than Apple itself does.
 Also, going forward it is a good idea to stock up on Apple accessories such as wall chargers and chargers as these will inevitably be in higher demand than they are currently.
 GO Wholesale sells the full set of Apple accessories at wholesale prices, so be sure to keep your inventory stocked up with them to satisfy customer needs in the months and years to come.

 Buying New And Refurbished iPhones From GO Wholesale

 It’s easy to buy new and refurbished iPhones from GO Wholesale.
 All the models we stock can be found on our Apple listings or via the search bar or through the drop-down category menu on the site.
 Simply navigate to each model of phone you wish to buy, input the number of phones you need and add them to your cart.
 One you’ve built your order, hit the checkout button, pay for your order and arrange shipping.
 It’s as easy as that.